 OK, so I thought I had 10 must haves but it’s actually 11 and I’m not sure how I forgot the most important!

 My number 1 soap making tool has to be Jan Berry’s Natural Soap Making eBook Collection!
 I refer back to these books EVERY TIME I write a recipe!

-Not only are they filled with recipes, there are guides for oils and liquids and how they affect your soap.
-Step by step tutorials and are generally jam packed with Jan’s knowledge on soap making!
+They’re not only filled with recipes, there are guides for oils and liquids and how they affect your soap.
+These eBooks also have step by step tutorials and are generally jam packed with Jan’s knowledge on soap making!
 You have to have this series in your toolbox for soap making!

-So now that I’ve answered what supplies do you need to make soap, do you think you’re ready to make your own?
+So now that I’ve answered what supplies do you need to make cold process soap, do you think you’re ready to make your own?
 Give my Cucumber Mint Soap recipe a try!

 What made you decide to try your hand at soap making??
 Tell me in the comments!